cmxteng/TreeForrest-income-project/README.md

-# Decision Tree and Random Forrest Learning Poject
+# Decision Tree and Random Forest Learning Poject
-### Random Forest Project  In this project, we will be using a dataset containing census information from [UCI’s Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/census+income).
+### In this project, we will be using a dataset containing census information from [UCI’s Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/census+income).

 By using this census data with a random forest, we will try to predict whether or not a person makes more than $50,000.